 Directions to the Spoonfest site and other info

-Here are a few details that may help give you an idea of what to expect, what to bring, what not to bring etc
+Here are a few details that may help give you an idea of what to expect, what to bring, what not to bring etc. For additional information see the FAQs page.

 When and where

-Most folk arrive on the Thursday (4th Aug) evening.
-This year you can arrive any time after 4pm and set your tent up in the camping field.
-Access to the rest of the site is only after 5.30pm.
+Most folk arrive on the Thursday (2nd Aug 2018) evening.
+You can arrive any time after 4pm and set your tent up in the camping field.

 You’ll be met at the gate and be given a vehicle pass.
 Please drive carefully observing the site speed limit of 5mph.
 Once you have parked and set up your tent go to the information point in the campfire area in the trees to pick up your wristbands.